starmessage/freelancer-site-reviews/README.md

-# How to select a freelancer site as a developer freencer (with reviews)
+# How to select a freelancer site as a developer freelancer (with reviews)

 ## Criteria for selecting which freelances site to use when selling your services as a developer
 - Commission withleld by the platform